 Utilization Review - a set of formal techniques designed to monitor the use of, or evaluate the clinical necessity, appropriateness, efficacy or a set of formal techniques to monitor or evaluate the clinical necessity, appropriateness, efficacy or efficiency of, health care services, procedures or settings.
 Techniques include ambulatory review, prospective review, second opinion, certification, concurrent review, care management, discharge planning and/or retrospective review.
-Utilization Review also includes reviewing whether or not a procedure or treatment is considered Experimental or Investigational, and reviewing Your medical circumstances when such a review also includes reviews to determine coverage.
+Utilization Review also includes reviewing whether or not a procedure or treatment is considered Experimental or Investigational, and reviewing Your medical circumstances when such a review is needed to determine if an exclusion applies.
 Discharge Planning and/or retrospective review.
-Utilization Review also includes reviews to determine coverage.
-This is based on whether or not a procedure or treatment is considered Experimental/Investigational in a given circumstance (except if it is a specifically excluded under this Booklet), and review of your medical circumstances when such a review is necessary to determine if an exclusion applies in a given situation.
+Utilization Review also includes reviewing whether or not a procedure or treatment is considered Experimental/Investigational in a given circumstance (except if it is a specifically excluded under this Booklet), and review of your medical circumstances when such a review is necessary to determine if an exclusion applies in a given situation.